glouie/jira.nvim/README.md

   activity.
 - Sidebar highlights important metadata like status, priority, resolution, and assignee.
+- When your cursor rests on an issue key, the statusline (or command area) shows `<KEY>: <issue summary>` between the cursor position and your mode.
 - Press `o` inside the popup to jump to the issue in your browser, or `Esc`/`q` to close it.
 - Popups support `/` search, `n`/`N` to repeat, `Tab`/`<S-Tab>` to swap